ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 Update>>
 {%- endhighlight -%}

-Git shows again the same content and asks me the same question, but note the file that I have selected contains an astheristic.
-We can add more files, but now I will just press "enter" to finish it.
+Git displays the same content and repeats the question, but notice the selected file has an asterisk.
+You can add more files, but for now, I'll just press "enter" to complete the process.

 {%- highlight diff -%}
 Update>>